shpuld/id1-quakec-cleaned/README.md

 # Cleaned up Quake id1 v1.01 QuakeC source

-Because of vagueness with licensing, v1.06 source isn't necessarily a good place to start from. v1.01 is more explicitely released under GPL in the quake-tools source release by id software.
+This is just the QuakeC source for vanilla Quake for modders to use.

-I've redone a few of the fixes that were also done in v1.06, but not all of them, there's a few multiplayer specific ones that I didn't bother with (mostly killmessages).
+Because of vagueness with licensing, Quake 1.06 source isn't necessarily a good place to start from, it did not come with any license attached.
+Meanwhile 1.01 is more explicitely released under GPL in the Quake-Tools source release by id software: https://github.com/id-Software/Quake-Tools

-I would recommend using a modern compiler like FTEQCC or gmqcc etc.
+Anyone who has done QuakeC programming knows how messy the codebase is, and that there's some known bugs there too.
+While I've avoided changing the code behavior, I've done a lot of very basic clean up and fixed more harmless bugs (Rotfish monster count anyone?).
+The major changes from v1.06 have been redone here, but there's a few multiplayer specific things in v1.06 that are not in this release (mostly killmessages).

-My changes done to the codebase compared to v1.01:
+My changes done to the codebase compared to 1.01:
 - Eliminate all warnings that FTEQCC gives it
 - Fix parm7 not being set to 0 properly in SetNewParms (cells) (like in v1.06)
 - Remove DumpScore (like in v1.06)
 - Prioritize other kill messages over liquid deaths(so monster killing you in water doesn't print drowning message) (like in v1.06)
 - Add prev weapon command (like in v1.06)
-- Fix fish count
+- Fix fish monster count
-- Remove all of the "local" keywords that are not used by any relevant compiler
+- Remove all of the "local" keywords that are not used by any relevant compiler (if your compiler refuses to compile without it, use a newer compiler)
 - Lots of automatic and manual syntax cleanup
   - Consistent spacing for frame macros
   - Consistent use of whitespace